Connecting Commutativity and Classicality for Multi-Time Quantum Processes: Preliminaries

 \subsection{Kolmogorov Consistency and Non-invasiveness}

 In Eq.~\eqref{eqn::KolmoTriv}, we provided an experimentally accessible notion of non-invasiveness---and thus classicality---for two sequential measurements.
 The natural way to extend this definition to the multi-time case is as follows.
-Suppose that an agent probes a physical system at $n$ discrete points in time, recording the corresponding joint probability distribution $\mathbbm{P}(m_n, \hdots, m_1)$ over possible outcomes $\{ m_n, \hdots, m_1 \}$ observed at the respective times $\{ t_n, \hdots, t_1 \}$ [see Fig.~\ref{fig::Kolmo1}].
+Suppose that an agent probes a physical system at $n$ discrete points in time, recording the corresponding joint probability distribution $\mathbbm{P}(m_n, \hdots, m_1)$ over possible outcomes $\{ m_n, \hdots, m_1 \}$ observed at the respective (strictly decreasing) times $\{ t_n, \hdots, t_1 \}$ [see Fig.~\ref{fig::Kolmo1}] Note that, as a part of the definition, we consider the sequence of times at which the system is measured as fixed and given, and throughout we use the shorthand subscript notation $m_{i}$ to denote a measurement at time $t_i$ with outcome $m_i$.
 Importantly, analogous to the two-time case discussed above, for any classical stochastic process, the recorded probability distribution is guaranteed to satisfy the \emph{Kolmogorov consistency conditions}~\cite{Kolmogorov_1956}, illustrated in Figs.~\ref{fig::Kolmo2} and~\ref{fig::Kolmo3}:

+where, again, the `crossed out' outcome notation indicates that \textit{no} measurement was performed at the corresponding time ($t_i$ in the above equation).
 Evidently, Eq.~\eqref{eq:kolmogorovconsistency} is a multi-time generalisation of the two-time scenario considered in Eq.~\eqref{eqn::KolmoTriv}.
 The distribution on the l.h.s. corresponds to what an experimenter observes if they do \textit{not} perform any interrogation at time $t_i$, whereas on the r.h.s. the full statistics is recorded and then marginalised over at time $t_i$.
 As in the two-time case, Kolmogorov consistency states that there is no difference between not having performed a measurement and measuring but averaging over all possible outcomes at any time, corresponding to a sensible notion of classicality in terms of measurement non-invasiveness: For classical stochastic processes, measurements simply reveal a pre-existing property of the system, in line with the assumptions of macroscopic realism used, e.g., in the derivation of Leggett-Garg inequalities~\cite{Leggett1985}.
 This property fails to hold for quantum processes, since quantum measurements generically alter the state of the system being measured~\cite{Piron1981}.